mikepk/botocore/docs/source/reference/services/clouddirectory.rst

-    Lists objects attached to the specified index.
+    Lists objects and indexed values attached to the index.